Aorimn/dislocker/INSTALL.md

 Just install Homebrew (http://brew.sh/) and run the following command:
 ```
+brew update
 brew install src/dislocker.rb
 ```
 This will install dislocker.

-For OSX users, it's highly possible that you have to follow the 'mbedTLS 2.0.0' section below.
-If so, you will have to install OSXfuse through Homebrew:
+You may have to follow the 'mbedTLS 2.0.0' section below.
+If so, you will have to install OSXfuse and cmake through Homebrew first:
 ```
-brew install osxfuse
+brew install osxfuse cmake
 ```
-And once you have followed the 'mbedTLS 2.0.0' section's instructions, you can follow the steps below, in the 'If you aren't on MacOSX...' point.
+And once you have followed the 'mbedTLS 2.0.0' section's instructions, you can follow the steps below, in the 'If you are NOT on MacOSX...' point (even if you are on MacOSX).

 ## If you're on FreeBSD...